lupyuen/lupyuen.github.io/src/rust3.md

 For NuttX Kernel: We'll implement Rust `alloc` by calling kmm_malloc().

 Since we're calling Rust Core Library in the Kernel, we won't touch any POSIX Application Interfaces.
 So if we need to support the Kernel Equivalent of Errno (and other Global State), we'll have to build the Rust Library ourselves. [(Here's the Rust Library for Linux Kernel)](https://rust-for-linux.github.io/docs/v6.8-rc3/kernel/)

+# All Things Considered

+TODO

+_Why are we doing all this?_

+1. Some folks think now is the right time to explore Memory-Safe Programming in Rust

+1. Devs among us might already be coding Rust Apps and Rust Drivers for NuttX?

+    (I know of one Corporate User of NuttX that's very keen on Rust)

+1. This doc serves as the Guidelines (and Standardisation) for the folks already coding Rust in NuttX

+TODO: Nim, Zig

+Ouch we're trapped between a Rock and...
+Another Rusty Rock?

+Middle Way

+AI Tools

+Nim

+_Giving in to our AI Overlords already?_

+But Borrow Checker and Cargo Clippy are already so clever, they might as well be AI!

+Rust Compiler is almost Sentient, always commanding us Humans: "Please do this to fix the build, you poopy nincompoop!"

+My biggest wish: Someone please create a higher level variant of Rust that will use some bits of AI to compile into the current low-level Rust

 # What's Next